Teresa Sampsonia: First mission

 Lady Shirley, painted c.
 1611–1613 by William Larkin in England, and dressed in then contemporary attire.
 According to art historian Patricia Smyth, "the embroidery on Teresa's dress includes honeysuckles, which are to signify love, as well as strawberries, as a symbol for fruitfulness".
 Smyth notes that these emblems may have an additional meaning "as the Shirley's child, Henry, was born during this short stay in England".

-Teresa accompanied Robert on his diplomatic missions for Shah Abbas to England and other royal houses in Europe.
+Teresa accompanied Robert on his diplomatic missions for Shah Abbas to the Kingdom of England and other royal houses in Europe.
 When they set off on their first embassy trip, Robert was captured by his enemies.
 Teresa reportedly managed to save him and put to flight the attackers; for this, the Carmelite records praised her as "a true Amazon".
 (Note: The Amazons are traditionally linked with the Black Sea region, the same area associated with a major part of the ancestral homeland of the Circassians (Circassia).)
-Teresa and Shirley visited the Grand Duke of Muscovy Vasili IV, Pope Paul V in Rome and King Sigismund III of Poland.
 In Poland, Teresa lived in a convent in Kraków for some time while her husband visited Prague, where Emperor Rudolph II (1576–1612) bestowed on him the title of Count Palatine.
 He arrived in Rome on 27 September 1609 and met Ali Qoli Beg, Abbas I's ambassador, with whom he had an audience with the Pope.
-Shirley then left for Savoy, Florence, Milan, Genoa, France, Flanders and Spain (Barcelona and Madrid).
+Shirley then left for the Duchy of Savoy, Florence, Milan, Genoa, the Kingdom of France, Flanders, and Habsburg Spain (Barcelona and Madrid).
 Teresa rejoined him in Lisbon via Hamburg.
 They then went to Valladolid and Madrid where Teresa came to know the Carmelite nuns, particularly Mother Beatrix de Jesus (the niece of Saint Teresa) from whom she received a relic of Teresa.